singh-man/books/crackingTheCoding/19_hints.md

 - \#174.
 8.9     Suppose we had all valid ways of writing two pairs of parentheses.
 How could we use this to get all valid ways of writing three pairs?
 - \#175.
 5.4     Get Next: Picture a binary number-something with a bunch of 1s and 0s spread out throughout the number.
 Suppose you flip a 1 to a O and a O to a 1.
 In what case will the number get bigger?
 In what case will it get smaller?
 - \#176.
 9.6     Think about what sort of expectations on freshness and accuracy of data is expected.
 Does the data always need to be 100% up to date?
 Is the accuracy of some products more important than others?
 - \#177.
 10.2    How do you check  if two words are anagrams of each other?
-Think about what the defi­nition of "anagram" is.
+Think about what the definition of "anagram" is.
 Explain it in your own words.
 - \#178.
 8.1     If we knew the number of paths to each of the steps before step 100, could we compute the number of steps to 100?
 - \#179.
 7.8     Should white pieces and black pieces be the same class?
 What are the pros and cons of this?
 - \#180.
 9.7     Observe that there is a lot of data coming in, but people probably aren't reading the data very frequently.